 I had to manage learning several things at once and delivering the first version of the platform within a short timeline.
-The first thing I focused on was our research strategy.
+The first thing I focused on was my research strategy.

 Therefore I divided my research into three parts.

-1. Learn how to use social media for information gathering and get engaged with your audience.
+1. Learn how to use social media for data gathering and get engaged with your audience.

 Identify who are the users that will use the platform by creating personas.